aminul-portfolio/cinescope-analytics/README.md

 ---

+## Interview Story

+> *"I built an event capture layer that logs every search, detail view, watch, and signup.
+A daily management command reads those raw tables, aggregates them into a gold-layer metrics table, and logs each run's status and duration.
+A staff dashboard consumes that gold table to show KPIs, a session funnel, ranked content, and data quality flags — with CSV export for anything that needs to go into a report.
+The whole thing mirrors what you'd do with dbt, Airflow, and a warehouse, just in a single Django project."*

+---

 ## Role Fit

-This project was built to reflect the day-to-day work in analytics and data engineering — not to demonstrate web development ability.
-The focus is the data layer: how events are captured, how they are aggregated, and how the results are made useful to a business user.
-A dashboard like this gives a content or product team direct visibility into what is performing, where users drop off, and whether the data feeding those answers is healthy — without waiting on an ad hoc query.

-Django is used as infrastructure, not the point.
-The pipeline, schema design, and reporting layer map directly to work done in tools like dbt, Airflow, or a warehouse SQL layer in a professional environment.
+The focus is the data layer — how events are captured, how they are aggregated, and how the results are made useful to a business user.
+A dashboard like this gives a content or product team direct visibility into what is performing, where users drop off, and whether the underlying data is healthy — without waiting on an ad hoc query.
+Django is used as infrastructure; the pipeline, schema design, and reporting layer are the point.

 ---